spaff1337/Anari/README.md

 # Anari (Unfinished)
-Spigot plugin that adds RPG aspects to the game
+Spigot plugin that adds RPG aspects to the game.